COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 5. Are daily updates of the pandemic critical to your work?

 Fred has lived in Ypsilanti Michigan his whole life.
 He lives with his wife, 3 year old daughter and pet dog Dino.
 Every weekend he would either spend the day with his family at the park or with his friends at a local restaurant having debates about current events.
 Once the pandemic caused a lockdown, Fred found himself spending a lot more time at home.
 With the exception of taking the dog for walks and getting emergency groceries, a lot of his time is now spent in the living room, also known as the makeshift preschool, with his daughter.

 Fred’s wife works as a general physician, and while she does not directly interact with covid patients, she gets a glimpse of the front lines daily and tells her husband about it after work.
 Their daughter had just started preschool before the pandemic arrived but now learns from home from her dad.
 She is quite happy about this.

 Even though Fred lost his job, he is not immediately worried about money to sustain his family.
 He and his wife have a backup saving account for just such an occasion, although he is worried about how long the pandemic will last, and is constantly following the trends.

-A lot of Fred’s social activities have turned into virtual ones and he has relied on webex to facilitate them.
+A lot of Fred’s social activities have turned into virtual ones, and he has relied on webex to facilitate them.
 Current events are still the topic that he and his friends debate on since the lockdown has been almost exclusively about COVID.
 His friends argue that they should go out and meet up more to help avoid more devastating news, like their favourite restaurant closing down.
 He tries to argue against it using articles he reads in the paper and announcements on the television but is usually dismissed because “those articles are serving a political agenda” some of his friends would say.

 Thinks: If he had other sources of data that were unbiased and visual, he would win all the debates with his friends.

-Sees: He sees the negative effects that the quarantine has had when he takes his dog for walks, he however also knows the far worse consequences if the safety measures were ignored
+Sees: He sees the negative effects that the quarantine has had when he takes his dog for walks, he however also knows the far worse consequences if the safety measures were ignored.

 Feels: Remorse for people who lost their businesses and jobs.
 (Himself being one of them)

-Does: Fred looks up statistics every morning before his wife goes for work and reads a more detailed article later in the afternoon
+Does: Fred looks up statistics every morning before his wife goes for work and reads a more detailed article later in the afternoon.